What states are doing in the battle over congressional maps as Texas pursues plan Trump sought

 Changing congressional maps in a bid to ensure one party’s victory over another — called gerrymandering — has typically been done more furtively.
-But President Donald Trump's call for Texas to redraw the maps to better ensure that Republicans retain control of the House in the 2026 elections has blown the lid off the practice.
+But President Donald Trump's call for Texas to redraw the maps to better ensure that Republicans retain control of the House has blown the lid off the practice.
+Trump is trying to avoid losing control of Congress and, with it, prospects for his policy goals in the latter part of his term.

 Here is a rundown of what states are doing.